The rise of short videos and their platforms has attracted a lot of attention from media, brands, and consumers for the past 3 years.

 In 2019, with 4G being a rather universal network and 5G coming to commercial use, we can hope that this trend would continue to thrive.

 II.
 Who are the viewers?

-Short-form video apps have been around since early this decade in China, but their popularity has exploded the past three years thanks to a growing new segment of consumers known as Generation Z.
+Short-form video apps have been around since early this decade in China, but their popularity has exploded over the past three years thanks to a growing new segment of consumers known as Generation Z.

 The main users of China’s short video apps belong to the post-90s generation.